Please see the events listing for upcoming events.

 “I can’t tell you how grateful I am that we found this recording.
 For me, it represents the way I understood these songs at that time, how I was making music when I made Careless Love.
-It’s been more than fifteen years since that record came out, and I don’t think I’ve done a single concert that didn’t include at least two or three songs from it, and sometimes more.
+It’s been more than 15 years since that record came out, and I don’t think I’ve done a single concert that didn’t include at least two or three songs from it, and sometimes more.
 I think I’ve sung 'Dance Me to the End of Love' at every show.
-It’s part of me now.”
+It’s part of me now,” says Peyroux.

 Timeless is what we call music that reaches the heart and stops the clock.
 Few are able to attain that, fewer with consistency.
 For the ones who do, it can take a while navigating one’s career path to get there, but Peyroux achieved it on her second album.

-Fans attending this show will receive the Careless Love (Deluxe Edition) digital download, supporting the worldwide live tour and including 26 tracks.
+Fans attending this show will receive the Careless Love (Deluxe Edition) digital download, which supports the worldwide live tour and includes 26 tracks.
 This deluxe edition will feature the following: